loraa23/CS-351-Group-Project/README.md

 **Q7: Where will you deploy your project (e.g., Heroku, AWS, Render)?
 How will you manage environment variables and secrets during deployment?**

+We plan to use Heroku to deploy our project.
+We will use a .env file to manage environment variables and secrets, using .gitignore to make sure it's not stored on publicly on github.

 **Q8: How will you ensure your deployment is reliable and easy to update?**

+We will use git-based deployment so that pushing to the main branch automatically redeploys the app.